nershman/imbalanced-learning/README.md

 Focal with monetary weights converges faster and has higher recall on the train set than without.

+![convergence](pics/ep_rec/1.png)

-When comparing the rates, we put loss functions that use monetary weights on a separate graph.
+When comparing the rates of convergence, we put loss functions that use monetary weights on a separate graph.
 This is because their losses are calculated using their weights, which make their size quite different.

-![convergence](pics/ep_rec/1.png)
+We can see that Focal performs much better than the baseline Cross Entropy, when using monetary weights.

 ![convergence](pics/ep_rec/2.png)
 ![convergence](pics/ep_rec/3.png)

+We observe that Assymmetric Loss reaches the higher recall, however this convergence was very unreliabl and happened suddenly at around 30 epochs.

 #### Recommendations